 On the third Wednesday of each month, the Alliance for Early Success connects state advocates with each other for information and strategy sharing.
 And we also connect them with leading national early childhood policy organizations — not only to benefit from their expertise, but to help state needs influence federal action.

-We’re excited to be joined by Topos Partnership, a research and consulting firm built on deep expertise in the cognitive and social sciences.
+04/21/2021 — The Alliance for Early Success and Topos Partnership explore concrete, research-based strategies for effectively engaging less race-attentive audiences to support policies for racial equity.
+Topos Partnership is a research and consulting firm built on deep expertise in the cognitive and social sciences.
 They have conducted research on talking to new audiences about racial equity and have worked with advocates to begin to operationalize those findings.
-Make plans to join us on April 21.

 03/17/2021 — RAPID-EC has been surveying a national representative sample of families with young children since April 2020.
 In this webinar, we hear the story about children and families that’s emerging from the data and ideas about what policy responses are needed to respond to the toll the pandemic is taking on these families.